GoogleCloudPlatform/opentelemetry-operations-java/exporters/trace/README.md

 ## Usage
   If you are running in a GCP environment, the exporter will automatically authenticate using the environment's service account.
 If not, you will need to follow the instructions in Authentication.

-  The TraceExporter constructor takes in three parameters: String for projectId, TraceServiceClient to create a traceServiceClient instance, and Map<String, AttributeValue> for the fixed attributes of a span.
+  The TraceExporter constructor takes in three parameters: `projectId: String` for your GCP project ID, `traceServiceClient: TraceServiceClient` for the trace service client to eventually batch write spans, and `fixedAttributes: Map<String, AttributeValue>` for the fixed attributes of a span.
   So, we need to import the following:
   ```java
   import com.google.cloud.trace.v2.TraceServiceClient;